| sitelink1 | |

 [edit] Example

-The Wikibook Computer Science Design Patterns has a page on the topic of |
+| The Wikibook Computer Science Design Patterns has a page on the topic of |

 The following Reverse Polish notation example illustrates the interpreter pattern.
-The grammarexpression ::= plus | minus | variable | number
+The grammarexpression ::= plus | minus | variable | numberdefines a language which contains reverse polish expressions like:

 plus ::= expression expression '+'